RTÉ Radio 1: Reception

-RTÉ Radio 1 is available in Ireland on 88-90 MHz FM and 252 kHz longwave (LW).
-The LW version of Radio 1, which can also be received across the United Kingdom and parts of Western Europe, is also the only RTÉ Radio service available in parts of Northern Ireland since the closure of mediumwave.
+RTÉ Radio 1 is available in Ireland on 88-90 MHz FM.

 DAB broadcasts of the station began in the east of the country (from the Clermont Carn and Three Rock Mountain high power transmitters via the RTÉ DAB Multiplex) on 1 January 2006.
 RTÉ DAB is available on the Saorview platform.
 Listeners to WRN's English Service for Europe and English Service for North America can also hear a selection of RTÉ Radio 1 programmes.
 RTÉ Radio 1 has been carried on shortwave in DRM during specific events, including the All Ireland finals.
-RTÉ carried out DRM tests on its longwave frequency 252 kHz.
+RTÉ carried out DRM tests on its former longwave frequency 252 kHz.

 The station's tuning signal since 1936 has been the air O'Donnell Abú, although since the advent of 24-hour broadcasting in 1997, the tune has been played only as a prelude to the start of the day's live broadcasting at 5:30 on weekday mornings.

 The station broadcasts weekdays from 05:30 - 03:00 and weekends from 06:00 - 02:00.
 During the station's overnight downtime, Radio 1 simulcasts the output of the digital "classic hits" channel RTÉ Gold.

-Longwave 252

-The LW version of Radio 1, which commenced in 2004, which can also be received across the United Kingdom and parts of Western Europe – and is transmitted on the 252 kHz frequency formerly used by the Atlantic 252 radio station – differs in certain respects from that broadcast on FM, particularly at the weekend, with significant additional sports coverage and religious programming.
-The LW service was due to be withdrawn on Monday 27 October 2014 on cost grounds.
-However, RTÉ subsequently announced that it had postponed the closure until 19 January 2015 "in order to ensure that listeners, particularly in the UK, have sufficient time to understand and avail themselves of alternatives".
-As a result of further public pressure, especially from elderly Irish listeners in Britain, churches, the GAA, emigrant groups, and listeners in Northern Ireland who wouldn't all have access to RTÉ on FM or DAB, it was announced in December 2014 that the 252 frequency would be kept on the air until at least 2017, and in March 2017 that transmission on longwave would continue until June 2019.
-Transmission of RTÉ Radio 1 resumed on 252 longwave in October 2019.